A Proximal-Point Lagrangian Based Parallelizable Nonconvex Solver for Bilinear Model Predictive Control: Introduction

-In this work, we proposed a new augmented Lagrangian based algorithm, which typically combines the idea the idea horizon splitting and explicit MPC.
-Different from the standard horizon splitting approach, a novel interlacting horizon splitting is introduced.
-The advantages of the proposed controller are summarized as follows: \begin{enumerate} \item Each iteration of the proposed algorithm only need call parametric QP solution in parallel and a sparse linear equation system.
-And the size of the parametric QP solution is only depends on the system constraints, and fully independent from the system dynamics and prediction horizon. \item An novel interlacing horizon splitting scheme is introduced.
-The resulting problem size is the same as the original NMPC problem without introducing auxiliary variables. \item The optimization will not fail even with an infeasible initial state, and output an input satisfying input constraint. \end{enumerate}
+This work proposes a new proximal-point Lagrangian based algorithm, which combines the ideas of horizon splitting, explicit MPC, and real-time SQP.
+In contrast to a standard horizon-splitting approach, a novel interlacing horizon-splitting scheme is introduced.
+The advantages of the proposed controller are summarized as follows: \begin{enumerate} \item The proposed algorithm runs computationally efficient iterations, which only require an evaluation of a multi-parametric QP (mpQP) solution and to solve a sparse linear equation system. \item The detection of the active set is shifted to the mpQP solution, whose problem size is independent of the prediction horizon. \item A novel interlacing horizon splitting scheme is introduced.
+The resulting problem has the same number of decision variables as the original NMPC problem without introducing auxiliary variables. \item The proposed algorithm will not abort even when an infeasible initial state is given.
+It will output a solution that at least satisfies the input constraint. \end{enumerate}

-After introducing the notations and background knowledge in the rest of this Section~\ref{sect:intro}, the bilinear MPC control problem is introduced in Section.~\ref{sect:pre}, after which parallel non-convex solver is introduced in Section.~\ref{sect:main}.
-In particular, Section.~\ref{sect:sect_split} introduces a novel interlacing horizon splitting scheme, based on which the solver is elaborated in Section.~\ref{sect:param}.
-The convergence property of the proposed solver is studied in Section.\ref{sect:convergence}.
-The efficacy of the proposed algorithm is investigated in Section.~\ref{sect:num}, where an efficient real-time MPC solver is used as a benchmark.
+After introducing notation and background knowledge in the rest of this Section~\ref{sect:intro}, the bilinear MPC control problem is presented in Section~\ref{sect:pre}, after which the parallelizable non-convex solver is proposed in Section~\ref{sect:main}.
+In particular, Section~\ref{sect:sect_split} introduces a novel interlacing horizon splitting scheme, based on which the solver is detailed in Section~\ref{sect:param}.
+Convergence properties of the proposed solver are studied in Section~\ref{sect:convergence}.
+After introducing the proposed algorithm, a dual space interpretation of the proposed algorithm is given in Section~\ref{sect:dual}, after which a comparison with related results follows in Section~\ref{sect:compare}.
+The numerical details of the proposed algorithm are investigated in Section~\ref{sec::impl}.
+The efficacy of the proposed algorithm is studied in Section~\ref{sect:num}, where the efficient real-time MPC solver \texttt{acados} and the nonconvex parallel primal-dual solver augmented Lagrangian based alternating direction inexact Newton (ALADIN) method are used as a benchmark.
+Meanwhile, the proposed algorithm is deployed on a Texas Instruments C2000 Delfino LaunchPad XL F28379 microcontroller to control a field-controlled DC motor.